montera82/patient-encounter-api/README.md

 ## Running the Service

-1. Copy the repository to your local machine.
+1. Clone the repository to your local machine.
 1. Navigate to the root directory of the project.
 1. Optionally run npm install
 1. Run the following command to start all services using Docker Compose: